-This compares favorably to wind turbines and solar panels that have an average lifespan of around 20-25 years.
+This compares favorably to wind turbines and solar panels, which have an average lifespan of around 20-25 years.
 Along with this, the equipment can diminish and become obsolete based on efficiency.
 So, from a cost-effective perspective, tidal power is a better option in the long term.

 A tidal barrage or other systems can harm marine and sea life.
-Tidal barrages rely on the flow of water in and out of estuaries.
+Tidal barrages rely on the flow of water in and out of estuaries to produce energy.
 However, once put in place, the barrages alter water flow.
-The water is forced through the turbines and that can disrupt the way in which marine life thrives4.
+The water is forced through the tidal turbines, which can disrupt the way marine life thrives and navigates low and high tides4.

 The blades also pose a risk to any marine life that attempts to swim through them.
 They also pose a threat to aquatic plants due to a change in silt deposits changing the structure of the estuary.

 The constant movement of water and the saltwater itself can corrode machinery.
 As a result, the machinery needs to be regularly maintained.
-What’s more, the systems can prove costly because they have to be designed using corrosion-resistant materials2.
-From the turbines to the cabling, it all has to be able to withstand the constant exposure to water.
+What's more, the systems can prove costly because they have to be designed using corrosion-resistant materials2.
+From the turbines to the cabling, tidal energy generation has to be able to withstand constant exposure to water.

 As tidal energy systems are costly and difficult to maintain, the aim is to make them as reliable and maintenance-free as possible.
-Despite this, maintenance remains a requirement and when anything is submerged underwater, it becomes more difficult to work on.
+Despite this, maintenance remains a requirement, and when anything is submerged underwater, it becomes more challenging to work on.

 The strongest currents are close to land.
 As a result, tidal energy systems have to be located close to land.